 Her parents began to see that their daughter’s artistic talent was more than mere entertainment or a “passing phase.”
 Elva’s father assisted her by buying her art supplies and driving her to gift shops to offer her work for sale.

-Thus her art career began by painting at her mother’s kitchen table.
-Her family had neither television or radio for entertainment.
-In it’s place Elva’s mother would read books aloud to her during the long hours that she spent painting.
+Thus, her art career began by painting at her mother’s kitchen table.
+Her family had neither television nor radio for entertainment.
+In its place Elva’s mother would read books aloud to her during the long hours that she spent painting.

 Elva is now married and has a family of her own.
 She and her husband, Ray, live on a small farm in Lititz, PA where she now paints at her own kitchen table.
 This environment allows her to care for her four children and fulfill her household duties as a mother and wife.